-Projects between 250 kilowatts and 5 megawatts may also be exempted from the real and tangible personal property tax by the Director of the Ohio Development Services Agency if they meet the aforementioned exemption criteria in ORC 5727.75(F).
-[See "Maintaining certification as a qualified energy project" on page 5 of this CAB]
+Projects between 250 kilowatts and 5 megawatts may also be exempted from the real and tangible personal property tax by the Director of Development if they meet the aforementioned exemption criteria in ORC 5727.75(F).
+[See above "Maintaining certification as a qualified energy project."]

-The bill also provides an Ohio county, township, municipal corporation, or other local body responsible for government activities that owns an energy facility is not considered to be "supplying electricity", regardless of the facility's nameplate capacity, if the primary purpose of the facility is to supply electricity for its own use [ORC 5727.02(A)(3)( d)].
+The bill also provides an Ohio county, township, municipal corporation, or other local body responsible for government activities that owns an energy facility is not considered to be "supplying electricity", regardless of the facility's nameplate capacity, if the primary purpose of the facility is to supply electricity for its own use [ORC 5727.02(A)(3)(d)].
 Thus, the associated energy facility is also not to be taxed a public utility and its assets, as governmental property, remain exempt from taxation.

-ADDITIONAL PROVISIONS OF THE BILL
+ADDITIONAL PROVISIONS OF THE BILL: